Cremation Costs in Mississippi | 2026 Guide

 The local coroner must issue a permit before moving the body to a crematory and before cremation.
 You are then required to file the permit with the office of vital statistics “immediately” after cremation occurs.

 If you choose not to use a funeral director to carry out final arrangements, you will need to complete and file the death certificate yourself.
-Mississippi law requires you to present the death certificate to Office of Vital Records Registration of the Department of Health within five days of the death.
+Mississippi law requires you to present the death certificate to the Office of Vital Records Registration of the Department of Health within five days of the death.
 (15.5.85 Miss.
 Admin.
 Code Rule 4.5.1.)

 How long does it take for a cremation in Mississippi?